5 time Author and California Governor Candidate David Serpa - Blood Money Episode 298

 You know, and he was calling the other candidates and saying, this is a rigged system.

-He got a call from people inside the, within the central committee saying they're planning on trying to embarrass the candidates so that they can promote and endorse Sheriff Bianco.
+You got a call from people inside the, within the Central Committee saying they're planning to try to embarrass the candidates so that they can promote and endorse Sheriff Bianco.

 And so I'm not surprised.